Dynamic Catalogue Paths and URLs

 Shortcuts behave just like a shortcut to a file on your operating system.
 They're not full copies of the item/language combinations, but rather references to the real items/languages which reside at their canonical path locations.
 One item can thus reside in multiple places throughout the catalogue, and changes to the one true copy are reflected everywhere.
 In this way, one item can be reused within multiple contexts (for instance, a given shirt might reside in both "Men" and "Sale" folders).
 If you don’t use topic maps to facilitate multiple navigation paths, then shortcuts are another way to do it.

-While viewing the paths of a specific item/language, you can create shortcuts by clicking and dragging folders from the catalogue browsing pane into the Catalogue Shortcuts section.
+- While viewing the paths of a specific item/language, click and drag folders from the catalogue browsing pane into the Catalogue Shortcuts section.
 The action button (...) beside each shortcut allows you to copy the shortcut path or delete it.
+When you delete a shortcut, it will automatically be relisted under the Formerly Known As section.

 When you later browse to catalogue folders that contain shortcuts, you will find the items copied there, but with special icons to show that they are shortcuts.
 Clicking on these shortcut icons will open the actual item for editing.